 Make the rum syrup: Bring sugar and rum to a boil in a small saucepan, stirring until sugar dissolves.
 Let cool.

-To assemble the charlotte: Place a 6-by-3-inch cake ring (see the Guide), on a parchment-lined rimmed baking sheet.
+To assemble the charlotte: Place a 6-by-3-inch cake ring, on a parchment-lined rimmed baking sheet.
 Coat ring with cooking spray.
 Arrange ladyfingers upright inside ring, curved side touching ring.
 (Use just enough to fit snugly.)
 Fit 1 cake round in bottom of cake ring.
 Brush ladyfingers and cake with syrup.
 Spread 3/4 cup chocolate custard in ring, then top with 1 cup coconut custard.
 Repeat with cake, syrup, and custards, leaving 3/4 inch from top of ladyfingers.